jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 **This is work in progress...
 The content needs major editing.**

 ### What is deep learning (DL)?
-**Deep learing is about building a function estimator.** Historically, people explains deep learning (DL) using the neural network in our brain.
+**Deep learning is about building a function estimator.** Historically, people explains deep learning (DL) using the neural network in our brain.
 Indeed, this is where deep learning gets its insight.
-Nevertheless, deep learning has out grown this explaination.
+Nevertheless, deep learning has outgrown this explanation.
 Once you realize building a deep learning network is about building a function estimator, you will unveil its real potential in AI.

 Let us build a new andriod named Pieter.
 Our first task is to teach Pieter how to recognize visual objects.
 Can the visual system in our brain be replaced by a big function estimator?
 Can we pass the pixel values of an image to a function and calculate the probability of seeing a school bus, an airplane or a truck etc ...?